puzzle/jenkins-techlab/labs/08_tools.md

 Lab 8.1: Tools (Declarative Syntax)
 ===================================

-In declarative pipelines you use the ``tools`` directory to declare which tools a job requires.
+Declarative pipelines provide a ``tools`` section to declare which tools a job requires.
+However we currently can't use it because it doesn't yet support custom tools (Custom Tool Plugin).
+Instead we use the ``withEnv`` and ``tool`` steps.
 Create a new branch named ``lab-8.1`` from branch ``lab-2.1`` and change the contents of the ``Jenkinsfile`` to:

 ```groovy